 - Divestiture of the salary, payments, or other monetary value creating the Significant Financial Interest; or

 - Severance of the relationships that create the actual or potential Significant Financial Interests.

-- Appeal.
-Decisions of the Research Compliance Committee may be appealed to the Corporate Compliance Committee and then to the Audit/Compliance Committee of the Board of Trustees.
+D. Appeal.
+Decisions of the Research Compliance Committee may be appealed to the Corporate Compliance Committee and then to the Audit and Compliance Committee of the Board of Trustees.

-Reporting.
+A. Reporting.
 Institutional conflicts of interest are conflicts involving Lahey or an institutional component thereof, rather than an individual.
-Anyone who becomes aware of a potential institutional conflict of interest should refer the potential conflict to the Corporate Compliance Officer who will review the potential conflict and either issue a decision or refer the matter to the Corporate Compliance Committee for a decision.
-Each Board Member and each Officer is also under an affirmative obligation to report any potential institutional conflict of interest to the Audit/Compliance Committee of the Board of Trustees as soon as he or she becomes aware of such conflict.
-Such reporting by Board Members and Officers may be either in writing or in a formal meeting of the Audit/Compliance Committee at which minutes are taken.
+Anyone who becomes aware of a potential institutional conflict of interest should refer the potential conflict to the Corporate Compliance Officer who will review the potential conflict and either issue a decision or refer the matter to the Senior Management Compliance Committee and/or the Audit and Compliance Committee of the Board for a decision.

 Contact: Corporate Compliance Officer